Fractional CMO vs Full-time CMO in 2025: How to Choose the Best Marketing Leadership for Your Business

 What Are the Advantages and Disadvantages of a Full-time CMO in 2025?

-A full-time CMO brings consistent leadership depth but entails higher fixed costs and less operational flexibility.
+A full-time CMO offers consistent, deep leadership, but comes with higher fixed costs and less day-to-day flexibility.

 How does dedicated leadership benefit long-term marketing strategy?